btcpayserver/btcpayserver-doc/docs/Payouts.md

 # Payouts

 The payout functionality is tied into the [Pull Payments](./PullPayments.md).
 This feature allows y ou to create payouts within your BTCPay.
-In this tab, you will be able to process the Pull payment requests and think about Refunds, salary payouts, or withdrawals.
+This feature allows you to process pull payment (refunds, salary payouts, or withdrawals).

 ## How does it work?